Vincenzo0709/vdotprod/README.md

 This repository automates IP building for Vitis HLS dot product accelerator and provides bare-metal application code.
 It is all arranged to be UninaSoC directories-compliant.

-You can clone all git repository or use only fetch_sources.sh.
+You can clone all git repository or use only scripts/fetch_sources.sh.
 - If you clone all repo, outputs will be in hw/build/ directory;
 - If you use fetch_sources.sh only, outputs will be in build/ directory.